No-Bling/DOTA/README.md

 `-LV`
 6. Profit!

-### How to quickly restore normal DOTA?
+### How to quickly restore default particle spam DOTA?
 Simply remove / rename the `-LV` launch option!

 ### Before you ask about VAC:
 Don't worry, this is a perfectly safe, well intended, hats friendly, good behaviour particles-only mod,
 ingeniously and optimally using the built-in LowViolence interface, and whitelist-able at a glance...

-## No-Bling DOTA mod builder.bat will be released soon!
+## No-Bling DOTA mod builder.bat released!
 1. Download `No-Bling DOTA mod builder.zip`, unpack all files, run the included batch script, select build choices
 2. Profit!
 *Requires Windows x64.
 Does not need Workshop Tools DLC installed, but runs better / faster / more reliable if you have it.*